 Validate both files include the ISRG Root X1 certificate, marked by:

 # ISRG Root X1

 -----BEGIN TRUSTED CERTIFICATE--

 If you are using a custom truststore, assure the ISRG Root X1 is part of the custom truststore.

-If you have any questions or concerns about this change, please contact our support team at email@example.com, or open a ticket through our support portal at support.confluent.io.
+If you have any questions or concerns about this change, please contact our support team by clicking "Submit a Request" on the top right of this site.